imqueue/imqueue.com/tutorial/index.md

 <div class="row two spacing"></div>

-You can get entire set of tutorial application source codes at [GitHub](https://github.com/imqueue-sandbox).
+You can get the entire set of tutorial application source codes at [GitHub](https://github.com/imqueue-sandbox).

 ## Architecture